prthbdhr/near-me/README.md

-git# NearMe – Proximity-Based Search Backend **NearMe** is a Spring Boot backend application that enables proximity-based location search, similar to Google Maps.
+NearMe – Proximity-Based Search Backend
+**NearMe** is a Spring Boot backend application that enables proximity-based location search, similar to Google Maps.
 It accepts user location and query (title and tags), and returns the closest relevant places, sorted by distance using the Haversine formula.

 ---